England Family Adventure | Booked by Jamie

 West End Show

 Highly recommended.
 Hamilton, Les Misérables, and The Lion King are all running.
-Book in advance or try the TKTS booth in Leicester Square for same-day tickets.
+Book well in advance or try the TKTS booth in Leicester Square for same-day tickets.

 Day Trip: Canterbury + Hampstead Heath